BSc Nursing: Career Path

 Goals:

-• To graduate students who are prepared to provide high-quality patient care in a variety of settings.
+• To graduate students prepared to provide high-quality patient care in various settings.

-• To prepare students to be leaders in the nursing profession, who will be equipped to advance the field through research, education, and practice.
+• To prepare students to be leaders in nursing, who will be equipped to advance the field through research, education, and practice.

 Vision:

-• To be recognized as a leading provider of nursing education that prepares graduates to make meaningful contributions to the nursing profession and the communities they serve.
+• To be recognized as a leading nursing education provider that prepares graduates to make meaningful contributions to the nursing profession and the communities they serve.

 • To foster a culture of excellence and innovation in nursing education, research, and practice.